FrancisCrickInstitute/anabfem/README.md

 It contains the packages:

 1. **fem**: containing the object **FEM2DActiveElastic**.
-This object uses a triangular mesh (either provided by the user or loaded from the set of meshes provided with the package) to calculate the tissue recoil after ablation assuming the tissue behaves as a 2D  active, linear elastic solid.
+This object uses a triangular mesh (either provided by the user or loaded from the set of meshes provided with the package) to calculate the tissue recoil after ablation assuming the tissue behaves as a 2D  active, linear elastic solid adhered to the substrate with elastic bonds.
 Model parameters (bulk modulus, active tensions and elastic constant for adhesion relative to the shear modulus) are provided by the user to compute the solution.
-The solution can be easily plotted with matplotlib.
+The solution can be easily plotted with matplotlib with the plot method.
 It can also be exported in a vtk format, which can be loaded in Paraview for visualisation and further manipulation.
 1. **optimization**: containing the object **ParameterOptimizer**.
 This object uses FEM2DActiveElastic and user-provided data to fit the model parameters.
 The data must be provided in a csv file and may contain data regarding tissue displacements (such as cell centre  displacements, or vertex displacements if the tissue has been triangulated), as well as tissue stretching and orientation.

 ## Installation